codemismatch/rubylearning/content/pages/tutorials/including-other-files.md

     url: /tutorials/read-write-files/
 ---

-> Adapted from Satish Talim’s “Including Other Files” lesson.
+> Adapted from Satish Talim's "Including Other Files" lesson.

-As your Ruby programs grow, you’ll split code across files.
+As your Ruby programs grow, you'll split code across files.
 Ruby provides three helpers:

-- `require` – loads a file once, searching `$LOAD_PATH` (aliased as `$:`).
+- `require` - loads a file once, searching `$LOAD_PATH` (aliased as `$:`).
-- `load` – forcibly reloads a file every time you call it.
+- `load` - forcibly reloads a file every time you call it.
-- `require_relative` – loads a file relative to the current file’s directory.
+- `require_relative` - loads a file relative to the current file's directory.

 ### `require`